Importance of Pollinators

-As a response to the growing awareness around pollinators and the tremendous interest in pollinator conservation projects in the 2017 grants cycle, ComEd has again designated a special focus on pollinator conservation in the 2019 Green Region Program.
+As a response to the growing awareness around pollinators and the tremendous interest in pollinator conservation projects since the 2017 grants cycle, ComEd has again designated a special focus on pollinator conservation in the 2020 Green Region Program.

 What Does “Special Focus” Mean?

 During this grant cycle, a special consideration will be given to project applications that show a demonstrable benefit for pollinator conservation.
 Examples of demonstrable benefits for pollinator conservation include, but are not be limited to, projects that:

 - Incorporate interpretation components, such as educational site signage, that inform the public about pollinators and pollinator conservation

 Please note that while pollinator conservation is not a requirement of this year’s applications, all applicants are encouraged to consider how pollinators might be supported by their particular project.
 Eligible applications for projects that meet regular Program Guidelines will still be accepted for consideration, regardless of whether they focus on pollinator conservation.

 For more information about the Pollinator Conservation Special Focus, please contact firstname.lastname@example.org.

 - 1 USDA Natural Resources Conservation Service, https://www.nrcs.usda.gov/wps/portal/nrcs/main/national/plantsanimals/pollinate/

 - 3 U.S. Fish & Wildlife Service, https://www.fws.gov/savethemonarch/SSA.html